QueenieCplusplus/Amor/README.md

 It might take up to 5 minutes to access the HTTP Load Balancer.
 In the meantime, you might get a 404 or 502 error.
 Keep trying until you see the page of one of the backends.

 Depending on your proximity to us-east1 and europe-west1, you traffic is either forwarded to a us-east1-mig or europe-west1-mig instance.

+If you have a local IPv6 address, try the IPv6 address of the HTTP Load Balancer by navigating to http://[LB_IP_v6].
+Make sure to replace [LB_IP_v6] with the IPv6 address of the load balancer.